virtualscienceforum/virtualscienceforum/organizerguide.md

 Once we approved your application and reserved your time slot, you and your co-organizers can start contacting the speakers.
 The length of your seminar shouldn't exceed 3 hours, so once you decide the length and format of the talks, adjust the number of speakers accordingly.

 You should aim to secure your speakers at least one month prior to your event.

-Finalizing and announcing: 4 weeks before the session Once your program is complete, we will prepare a page for your session on the VSF website and a registration form for the participants.
+### Finalizing and announcing: 4 weeks before the session

+Once your program is complete, we will prepare a page for your session on the VSF website and a registration form for the participants.
 Now you can start advertising your session.

-We will announce the session to anyone signed up, but since you have community connections, the main advertising job is on you.
+We will announce the session to anyone signed up and publically through our twitter account, but since you have community connections, you hold the advertising job.
 Use your resources.
 For example you can consider:

 - Announcing the session to your colleagues via email
 - Mentioning it during your travel